overviewer/Minecraft-Overviewer/docs/options.rst

 .. cmdoption:: --stochastic-render <probability>

-    Provides a probability that a non-updated tile will be rerendered anyway.
-Use this if there's a new rendering feature you want to use, but you don't want to rerender the entire map at once.
+    Provides a probability that a non-updated tile will be re-rendered anyway.
+    Use this if there's a new rendering feature you want to use or if there's a part of your map you need re-rendered, but you don't want to re-render the entire map at once using :option:`--forcerender`.

+    In other words, setting this to e.g. ``0.7`` will force 70% of your map to be re-rendered.
+The portion of your map that gets re-rendered is random.
+The idea is that, after a few renders with this setting, most all of your map will eventually get re-rendered.
+It spreads the work of a :option:`--forcerender` out over several runs.

     **Settings file:**
         Option name: ``stochastic_render``